 Development of (\pi): Over centuries, mathematicians like Liu Hui, Zu Chongzhi, Aryabhata, and ultimately John Wallis and Isaac Newton refined the value and understanding of (\pi).

-The radius remains a fundamental concept not only in geometry but also across physics, engineering, and various applied sciences.
+The radius of a circle remains a fundamental concept not only in geometry but also across physics, engineering, and various applied sciences.
+Understanding how to find the radius empowers you to solve countless real-world measurement and design challenges.

 Here are code examples in multiple programming languages to calculate the radius from diameter, circumference, and area.